CodexLink/django-single-page-crud/README.md

 - [djibe](https://github.com/djibe) for Daemonite's Material Design Component Support
 - [Django Class-Based View Inspector](https://ccbv.co.uk/) for inspecting inheritance by acknowledging premade class variables and available functions.
 - [Django-Extensions](https://github.com/django-extensions/django-extensions) for expanding the ability to do more by easing process of particular technical tasks.
-- To someone, who motivates me enough for the cause.
+- To someone that is non-existent who motivates me enough for the cause.

 ## License